Cardless ATM

 Add a haptic feedback to reinforce that the number input was successful.

-Instead of ending on a static page, the app now retrieves data from the ATM via API after the transaction is completed, displaying the success status and amount to let user clearly understand.
+Retrieving data from the ATM via API after the transaction is completed, displaying the success status and amount on the screen to provide user clear feedback

 Learning